-• Leaked and declassified reports show the CIA subjected him to some of its most aggressive “enhanced interrogation techniques” while in secret overseas custody, including 83 rounds of waterboarding, sleep deprivation, being kept nude, confinement to coffin-like boxes as well as to crouch in a cage.
-The FBI agent Ali Soufan said that, before the interrogations turned aggressive, Abu Zubaydah divulged the identity of “mukhtar,” the code-name for the 9/11 mastermind -- Khalid Sheik Mohammed.
+▪ Leaked and declassified intelligence reports show the CIA subjected him to some of its most aggressive “enhanced interrogation techniques,” EITs, while in secret overseas custody, including 83 rounds of waterboarding, sleep deprivation, being kept nude, confinement to coffin-like boxes as well as to crouch in a cage.
+FBI agent Ali Soufan said that, before the interrogations turned aggressive, Abu Zubaydah divulged the identity of “mukhtar,” the code-name for the 9/11 mastermind — Khalid Sheik Mohammed.

-, and telling a military panel at Guantánamo in March 27, 2007 that he was not a member of al-Qaida.
+▪ An audio recording released by the Defense Department captured him speaking in English, and telling a military panel at Guantánamo in March 27, 2007 that he was not a member of al-Qaida.
 “I never conducted nor financially supported nor helped in any operation against America,” he said.
-Instead, he said he advocated "defensive jihad" against infidel forces invading Muslim lands, such as Bosnia and Chechnya, during the two-hour
+Instead, he said he advocated “defensive jihad” against infidel forces invading Muslim lands, such as Bosnia and Chechnya, during the two-hour hearing.